scholarslab/scholarslab.github.io/docs/CONTRIBUTING.md

 3. Open and edit the file or file section you're working on (no `theme-testing/` version required if it's not the site homepage).
 Go wild.
 Restructure HTML inside of section if needed, etc.

-### Notes:
+## Image Submission

+Definition of 'image' in this context: any file in a visual medium, whether raster or vector graphic.

+Please provide source attribution for all images.
+If you made it, just note that and you'll be credited; else, provide the desired attribution text from the source (unless the source specifically notes it's not needed).

+This process can be more casual, since it's not directly affecting published documents.
+As of 2/20: email or Slack the image to Katherine, or to Laura or Ronda if you're already sending them information at that time.

+## Information Submission

+Definition of 'information' in this context: something you've written (facts, language, opinion, etc.) that helps inform or create the site's HTML content, but isn't an actual edit of an HTML file.
+Sans many data points as of 2/20, I'm guessing the most common use case will be "answering questions from Laura &/or Ronda about your areas of knowledge in the Lab."

+*NB:* If links to external webpages are part of such information, include those as well.

+Same philosophy from [Image Submission](#image-submission) applies here, since, again, the information is not directly affecting published documents.
+As of 2/20: email or Slack the information to Laura, or to Ronda or Katherine if you're already sending them information/pics at that time.

+## Notes and Explanations:

-1. **"Remaining issues"** is defined here as "things that should be changed in the section you edited before it can go live."
+1. **"Remaining issues"** are defined here as "things that should be changed in the section you edited before it can go live."
 Includes things like: still need someone with X expertise to write Y part, language you still want changed, etc. Any CSS or structural issues can be taken care of separately; don't worry about noting these.

 2. Why this comment format?
 Why leave in-text comments at all when we're using Git?

 * This format means that it's easy to search the HTML file for the word "content" to see if there are any new edits *while* the file is open (versus only having that ability through Git/Github).
 * Basically this means I can paste updates into the State of the Union (SOTU) document and update any remaining issues with it.
-Searchability of edits makes sure I don't miss anything, and can add my own updates or additions to issues before merging the new content into the `kbd-theme` branch. *-Katherine*
+Searchability of edits makes sure I don't miss anything, and can add my own updates or additions to issues before merging the new content into the `theme-testing` branch. *-Katherine*

 3. If editing lots of sections at once, leave at least one comment just so that the word "content" is in the document.
 Additionally, leave a separate comment above any section you edited where there are remaining issues.